garrandall/popular-music-data/tracks/cry-to-me-loleatta-holloway.md

 No matter how harder things got to be
 You can cry to me
 Cry cry cry cry to me
-Now i know i must sound
+Now I know I must sound
 Just like a fool man love
-But i can't help myself really comes to loving you baby And i know you said
+But I can't help myself really comes to loving you baby And I know you said
 That our love was true
 But if it "don't" work out
-Honey here's what i want you to do
+Honey here's what I want you to do
 Drown my number
 Knock on the door
 Write me a letter